Data-Science-Tanoshimu/Heart-Attack-Possibility/README.md

 ---

 ### Causal Estimation
 Causal relationships between the variables were estimated using a bayesian network.
 Bayesian network is a probabilistic graphical model which is used for visualizing the causality between variables ([See this blog post](https://deepmind.com/blog/article/Causal_Bayesian_Networks)).
+The network is estiated using PC algorithm and the test of independence(Chi-squared test).
+Here, a bayesian network was estimated using pgmpy which is a library to estimate the network.

+One relationship ('ca' -> 'age') seems it is a wrong causal connection.
+Generally speaking, 'ca' does not increase your age.
+It is assumed that when 'age' increases, 'ca' could also increase instead.
+Therefore, it could considered 'ca' and 'age' just connect undirectedly ('ca' - 'age').